DougTheDruid/SoT-ESP-Framework/README.md

 *This is an early build using Pyglet and probably isn't super optimized.*

+### Pyglet Todo
+   1. In `ship.py`, for some reason I was unable to use `.visibile = False` for the text similarly to the circle visiblity.
+      So I ended up setting the text-size to 0.
+How do we make this better?
+   2. Currently we are replacing spaces in play names with `-`'s, this has to do with the multiline functionality specified for `player_list` creation in `main.py`.
+Can you make a specific doc format to get around this weirdness?
+   3. Gummy set the window attibutes to LWA_Alpha vs ColorKey, then set the DirectX alpha flags to do the transparency.
+      Can something similar with with this & OpenGL (which pyglet uses)?

 ### Structs
 Instead of rebuilding structures similarly to how you would in C or C++, I utilize something fairly frequently in my code that may not be very clear called `struct`.
 This is a Python-native import which allows us to more easily convert